Do Arrests Without Conviction Show Up on Background Check? Yes & No

 Because each state has its own set of laws regarding a person’s criminal history, it’s understandable to feel uneasy about what your own record history may contain.
 It’s helpful to know ahead of time if you have a black mark showing up on your background check so that you can get ahead of the game when you’re looking for a job.
 You may either want to be prepared to forewarn a potential employer about what they may find, or you may decide that it’s best to simply avoid applying for certain types of jobs.

 So, do arrests without conviction show up on background check?
 The short answer to that is yes.
 And no. Maybe?
 Each state approaches the subject of arrests without convictions differently.
 Unfortunately, most states do include legal information on arrest records, even if they never resulted in convictions.
 Across the country, arrests do show up on background checks.
 Arrest records are a part of public records, so the information is there for anyone to find, should they choose to look for it.
-You may also want to know if charges are dismissed do you have a criminal record.
+You may also want to know whether you’ll still have a record even if criminal charges are dropped.

 Take a look at the various ways that states handle background checks.
 So, what exactly is included in background checks?
 Again, this varies from state to state.
 Most states provide personal information, such as date of birth, physical description, and address.
 They can also include information about crimes charges and convictions, sentencing, case dispositions, and some states also include parole information and post-conviction information and so arrests do show up on background checks.